dtcenter/METplus/docs/Contributors_Guide/documentation.rst

        - Row 2, column 2

 Please note that Row 1, column 2 is blank.
-A blank cell must still be accounted for in the formaatting of the table.
+A blank cell must still be accounted for in the formatting of the table.

 The table will be displayed in the following way: